 “On a New Track”

-Founder of Give a Beat, Lauren Segal, worked hand in hand with expert mentor program advisor, Dr. Dustianne North (PhD, MSW), and advisory board member, Sean Wilson, to build the “On a New Track” mentorship program which bridges a critical gap for previously incarcerated youth to leading productive lives and building successful careers.
+Founder of Give a Beat, Lauren Segal is working with expert mentor program advisor, Dr. Dustianne North (PhD, MSW), Jerry Sherk (M.A.), and advisory board member, Sean Wilson, to build the “On a New Track” mentoring program which bridges a critical gap for previously incarcerated youth to leading productive lives and building successful careers.
 Read about our development team below.